timble/www.openpolice.be/_documentation/07-districts.md

 ## Create district

 1. Title
-2. ID (same as ISLP after import)
-3. Select a contact
+2. Select a police station (see Contacts)
-4. Select one or more officers
+3. Select one or more officers
+4. ISLP identifier (used during import)
+5. E-mail addresssm

 <a href="/images/documentation/districts-admin-district.png" data-gallery="enabled">
 ![](/images/documentation/districts-admin-district.png)